difio/blog/source/_posts/2012-03-14-openshift-cron-takes-over-celerybeat.markdown

 Why change
 ----------

-*Monupco* has relied on *celerybeat* for a couple of months.
-Back then, when *Monupco* launched, there was no cron support for OpenShift so running *celerybeat* sounded reasonable.
+*Difio* has relied on *celerybeat* for a couple of months.
+Back then, when *Difio* launched, there was no cron support for OpenShift so running *celerybeat* sounded reasonable.
 It used to run on a dedicated virtual server and for most of the time that was fine.

-There were a number of issues which *Monupco* faced during its first months:
+There were a number of issues which *Difio* faced during its first months:

 * *celerybeat* would sometime die due to no free memory on the virtual instance.
 When that happened no new tasks were scheduled and data was left unprocessed.
 Let alone that higher memory instance and the processing power which comes with it cost extra money.

-* *Monupco* is split into several components which need to have the same code base locally - the most important are database settings and the periodic tasks code.
+* *Difio* is split into several components which need to have the same code base locally - the most important are database settings and the periodic tasks code.
 At least in one occasion *celerybeat* failed to start because of a buggy task code.
 The offending code was fixed in the application server on OpenShift but